Concept Viz logo

 How to Interpret Scatter Plot Patterns

 Understanding scatter plot patterns is essential for data analysis.
-A positive correlation shows data points trending upward from left to right, indicating that as one variable increases, the other tends to increase as well.
-A negative correlation shows a downward trend, meaning the variables move in opposite directions.
-No correlation appears as a random cloud of points with no discernible pattern.
+A positive correlation shows data points trending upward from left to right.
+A negative correlation shows a downward trend.
+No correlation appears as a random cloud of points.
 Non-linear relationships may show curved patterns such as quadratic, exponential, or logarithmic trends.
 The strength of correlation can be assessed by how tightly the points cluster around the trend line, with R-squared values quantifying the proportion of variance explained.

 Scatter Plot Best Practices for Academic Papers